glreno/rvkybard/README.md

 # Why?

-Because the one flaw with the Retro Games Atari THE400MINI is that he keyboard doesn't work, so I can't play Star Raiders.
+Because the one flaw with the Retro Games Atari THE400MINI is that the keyboard is just printed on, so I can't play Star Raiders.
 And if you plug in a standard keyboard, you have to remember that Start is F7, when it was F2 on Altirra.

 And because it would be nice to have all the keys of a Spectrum emulator properly labelled.

+Note that my goal here is to play Star Raiders, not Quake.
+This is not a high-response-speed gamer keyboard.
+It is a replacement for a membrane keyboard on an early 80s microcomputer.
+And the tactile feedback is just as good as a ZX81.

 # Requirements